kxxdev/PingBot/README.md

 # Telegram @all Bot

-A simple Telegram bot that pings up to 10 users in a chat when someone sends `@all`.
+A simple Telegram bot that pings up to 10 users in a chat when someone sends `@all`,
+and now also **transcribes voice messages** in group chats using OpenAI's Whisper model.
-Useful for small group chats to notify everyone.
+Useful for small group chats to notify everyone and make voice messages accessible.

 ---